mostafamedhat1983/terraform-aws-eks/docs/security.md

 - RDS credentials in Secrets Manager (encrypted with KMS)
 - Secrets created manually outside Terraform
 - Terraform reads via `data` source (no plaintext)
+- AWS Secrets Store CSI Driver mounts secrets as files in pods (no environment variables)
+- Secrets encrypted in transit and at rest in EKS (KMS encryption with automatic rotation)
-- Passwords never in Git, code, state files, logs, or images
+- Passwords never in Git, code, state files, logs, or container images
 - S3 versioning + native locking + encryption for state files

 ## Network Security